corelan/certmon/README.md

      -w <nr>              : Warn of upcoming expiration x number of days in advance (default: 30)

      -mail                : Test e-mail configuration

+     -v                   : Show verbose information about the certificates
 ```